-Jenner Sales Corp. is the Case IH Agriculture Application Equipment Distributor for the states of Illinois and Indiana serving its customers for 54 years and counting.
-While the business has been successful over the long haul, it was looking for a system that would get everyone inside the company growing in the same direction.
+Jenner Ag, the Case IH Agriculture Application Equipment Distributor for the states of Illinois and Indiana, has been serving its customers for 56 years and counting.

 Playing the Game Together